top of page

 Selection and Award Process

-The Lewis County Opioid Fund Administrator in partnership with the University of Tennesse Institute for Public Service SMART Initiative Team will review and score all applications received.
-Notice of award is expected to occur by January 15th, 2024.
+Notice of award is expected to occur by December 16th, 2024.
 Following the notice of award, the organizations will be contacted to discuss the contract process and specific metrics that must be reported back to the county.
+The funding period will be 12 months in duration beginning January 1st, 2025 unless an alternative project start date is agreed upon by the awardee and Lewis County Opioid Abatement Administrator.

 Allowable Uses of Funds & Funding Restrictions

 Awarded funds cannot be used for administrative or indirect costs.
-Activities must meet the definition of opioid remediation, be evidence - based strategies or promising proctices, and align with the core strategies and allowable uses outlined by Exhibit E. Core strategies include:
+Activities must meet the definition of opioid remediation, be evidence - based strategies or promising practices, and align with the core strategies and allowable uses outlined by Exhibit E. Core strategies include:

 • Naloxone or other FDA-approved drugs to reverse opioid overdoses